RobertMartinez/robertmartinez.github.io/_posts/2016-01-17-using-matterport-scanner-for-room-renovation.md

 1. I did indeed find a bunch more space behind that wall.
 Super cool!
 2. This wall is more complex than I was imagining.

-{% include image.html url="/images/cabin5-25.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-25.jpg" description="The wall, torn down to bare metal hull." %}

 ## The plan

 ### First milestone: build the bed

-{% include image.html url="/images/cabin5-08.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-08.jpg" description="I decided to use the waterjet at the San Francisco Techshop to cut out my bed frame.
+Awesome decision and quite pleased with the results." %}
-{% include image.html url="/images/cabin5-06.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-06.jpg" description="The negative of the part I cut out. " %}
-{% include image.html url="/images/cabin5-02.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-07.jpg" description="The bed fits!
+It's brilliant!" %}
-{% include image.html url="/images/cabin5-07.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-02.jpg" description="I designed this bed to be a semi-murphy bed.
+I'm able to fold up half of the bed frame so I can easily access the drawers underneath and total floorspace when I need to." %}

 ### Second milstone: build the shelving

-{% include image.html url="/images/cabin5-03.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-03.jpg" description="Nothing in this cabin is square.
+I needed a reference surface to base the best of my design, so i used my freshly-installed bed frame. " %}
-{% include image.html url="/images/cabin5-01.png" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-01.png" description="First task was to build the cabin in CAD." %}
-{% include image.html url="/images/cabin5-17.png" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-17.png" description="My shelving design, isometric view." %}
-{% include image.html url="/images/cabin5-18.png" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-18.png" description="This top-down view of the shelving shows just how much of a jigsaw puzzle this is.
+That was the intent all along - build it all in CAD and then cut it all out in one go on the waterjet.
+Everything fits together like a jigsaw, requires minimal fastening, and is completely removable." %}

 ## Matterport Scan

-{% include image.html url="/images/cabin5-22.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-22.jpg" description="The folks at Matterport were kind enough to scan my cabin.
+Here is the raw scan." %}
-{% include image.html url="/images/cabin5-19.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-19.jpg" description="I exported my CAD model as an STL and used Blender to superimpose the two 3D models on top of one another.
+Blue is the CAD model and Gray is the Matterport Scan." %}
-{% include image.html url="/images/cabin5-20.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-20.jpg" description="Here you can see that while I was close, I wasn't close enough.
+There are some subtle-enough-to-easily-get-wrong mistakes in my CAD model." %}
-{% include image.html url="/images/cabin5-21.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-21.jpg" description="Here it becomes more evident where the thorniest issues are.
+This is going to be a huge pain to correct." %}

 So what's the plan now?

-{% include image.html url="/images/cabin5-23.jpg" description="CHANGE ME" %}
+{% include image.html url="/images/cabin5-23.jpg" description="This is a scaffolding I tore down while dismantling the wall.
+As much as it pains me to write this, I think I'm just going to put this back up, though I need to rebuild it from scratch. " %}

 [0] 3.5 years later and I still kick myself when I look at this picture.
 My own idiocy astounds me.